-Children can become trapped by this type of exploitation as perpetrators can threaten victims (and their families) with violence or entrap and coerce them into debt.
+Children can easily become trapped by this type of exploitation as county lines gangs create drug debts and can threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the county lines network.

 A child who is affected by gang activity, criminal exploitation or serious youth violence can be at risk of significant harm through physical, sexual, and emotional abuse.
+Girls may be particularly at risk of sexual exploitation.